 Ghostbusters’ green blob with a gluttonous appetite and the film’s free-roaming library lady are just two of the beings born out of the vortex of special effects that ooze onto the screen like ectoplasm.

-The company, Boss Film Studios, ended up producing visual effects for over thirty films from 1983 to 1997; notable projects included Big Trouble in Little China, Die Hard, and Batman Returns.
+The company, Boss Film Studios, ended up producing visual effects for over 30 films from 1983 to 1997; notable projects included Big Trouble in Little China, Die Hard, and Batman Returns.

 3. An Alternate Plan for the Stay Puft Marshmallow Man

-The Stay Puft Marshmallow Man was originally meant to emerge from the ocean, illustrating the size of the white mallow next to the Statue of Liberty, but the scene presented difficulties, so the filmmakers devised an alternative entrance.
+The Stay Puft Marshmallow Man was originally meant to emerge from the ocean, illustrating the size of the white mallow next to the Statue of Liberty.
+However, the scene presented difficulties, so the filmmakers devised an alternative entrance.